 Let’s be honest: You probably love your dog more than you love some humans.
 You spend most of your spare time exercising or cuddling with him.
 You talk to her just like you’d talk to your human best friend—freely without fear of being judged.
 The level of love and trust you feel toward your pet is no different than what you feel toward any other family member.
+It’s also important to trust the brands you use.
+Here are the most trusted brands in America.

 But is the feeling mutual?
 Here’s how to tell if your dog trusts you.